stuarthayhurst/argon-icon-theme/README.md

   - Create / modify / delete the appropriate .svg file(s)
   - Run `make autoclean; make build` to clean up left over files and generate new icons
   - Submit a pull request with the changes
+  - Guides to make icons can be found in `guides/`

 ## Build Dependencies:
   - coreutils